guilhermeseckert/CodeSnackReactNode/README.md

 - **autocomplete-select-shadcn-ui**: Autocomplete component built with shadcn/ui and Fancy Multi Select by Maximilian Kaske.
 [Learn more](https://www.armand-salle.fr/post/autocomplete-select-shadcn-ui)
 - **shadcn-data-table-advanced-col-opions**: Column-resizing option to shadcn/ui DataTable.
 [Learn more](https://github.com/danielagg/shadcn-data-table-advanced-col-opions)
 - **pricing-page-shadcn**: Pricing Page made with shadcn/ui & Next.js 14.
 Completely customizable [Learn more](https://github.com/m4nute/pricing-page-shadcn)
-- **Gsap** - Whether you're animating Ul, SVG or creating immersive WebGL experience. [learn more](https://gsap.com/)
+- **Gsap**: Whether you're animating Ul, SVG or creating immersive WebGL experience. [learn more](https://gsap.com/)
-- **Bueri** - Buerli offers seamless integration between interactive CAD modeling and programming.
+- **Bueri**: Buerli offers seamless integration between interactive CAD modeling and programming.
 With our APIs, web developers can program CAD models interactively, just like designers do. [learn more]( https://buerli.io)

 ### Tools
-- **v0** - Vercel's generative UI system, built on shadcn/ui and TailwindCSS, allows effortless UI generation from text prompts and/or images.
+- **v0**: Vercel's generative UI system, built on shadcn/ui and TailwindCSS, allows effortless UI generation from text prompts and/or images.
 It produces React and HTML code, integration is also possible via v0 CLI command.
 [Learm more](https://v0.dev/)
 - **Shadcn-pricing-page-generator** - The easiest way to get a React pricing page with shadcn/ui, Radix UI and/or Tailwind CSS.
 [Learn more](https://shipixen.com/shadcn-pricing-page)
-- **Invoify** - An invoice generator app built using Next.js, Typescript, and shadcn/ui [Learn more](https://github.com/aliabb01/invoify)
+- **Invoify**: An invoice generator app built using Next.js, Typescript, and shadcn/ui [Learn more](https://github.com/aliabb01/invoify)
-- **Spline** - Create 3D objects, edit materials, add interactivity, and export.[learn more](https://spline.design/)
+- **Spline**: Create 3D objects, edit materials, add interactivity, and export.[learn more](https://spline.design/)
-- **Scribe** - Use the Scribe Chrome extension to automatically generate step-by-step guides for any process in seconds.
+- **Scribe**: Use the Scribe Chrome extension to automatically generate step-by-step guides for any process in seconds.
 [Learn more](https://get.scribehow.com/install-extension/)
+- **ts-migrate**: A tool to help migrate JavaScript code quickly and conveniently to TypeScript.
+[Learn more](https://github.com/airbnb/ts-migrate)

 ### AI/voice